 Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-We did not audit the financial statements of the Near East Foundation UK Limited (NEF UK) and of the local operations in the Jordan, Sudan or West Bank, which statements reflect total assets of \$2,671,654, as of June 30, 2017 and total revenue and other support of \$7,016,282, for the year ended.
-We did not audit the financial statements of local operations in Jordan, Sudan or West Bank, which statements reflect total assets of \$678,702, as of June 30, 2016 and total revenue and other support of \$3,261,650, for the year ended.
-Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the NEF UK and of the local operations in Jordan, Sudan and West Bank, is based solely on the reports of the other auditors.
+We did not audit the financial statements of the Near East Foundation UK Limited (NEF UK) and of the local operations in the Jordan, Sudan or West Bank, which statements reflect total assets of \$2,094,093, as of June 30, 2018 and total revenue and other support of \$7,849,754 and net assets of (\$8,259) for the year ended.
+We did not audit the financial statements of NEF UK and local operations in Jordan, Sudan and West Bank, which statements reflect total assets of \$2,671,654, as of June 30, 2017 and total revenue and other support of \$7,016,282 and net assets of (\$212,631) for the year ended.
+Those statements were audited by other auditors whose reports have been furnished to us, and our opinion, insofar as it relates to the amounts included for the NEF UK and of the local operations in Jordan.
+Sudan and West Bank, is based solely on the reports of the other auditors.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+The financial statements of Near East Foundation UK Limited was not audited in accordance with Government Auditing Standards.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.

-432 North Franklin Street, Suite 60 Syracuse, New York 13204 p (315) 476-4004 f (315) 475-1513 www.bonadio.com
+432 North Franklin Street, #60 Syracuse, New York 13204 p (315) 476-4004 f (315) 254-2384 www.bonadio.com